terrancehah/whole-ios/docs/readme.md

 ## Recent Changes
 - **Universal UUID Migration:** All identifiers in models, view models, services, and widgets are now UUIDs.
 All SupabaseService methods and usages updated accordingly.
 All sample/mock data now uses UUID().
+- **SwiftUI Performance Refactor:** `QuoteListView` was refactored to extract the TabView and overlays into computed properties, resolving SwiftUI type-checking errors and improving maintainability.

 ---